-- to delay accepting any outstanding notes, to extend the exchange offer or, if any of the conditions set forth under "-Conditions to the exchange offer" shall not have been satisfied, to terminate the exchange offer, by giving oral or written notice of that delay, extension or termination to the exchange agent; or - · to amend the terms of the exchange offer in any manner.
+- to delay accepting any outstanding notes, to extend the exchange offer or, if any of the conditions set forth under "-Conditions to the exchange offer" shall not have been satisfied, to terminate the exchange offer, by giving oral or written notice of that delay, extension or termination to the exchange agent; or - to amend the terms of the exchange offer in any manner.

-Notwithstanding the foregoing, we will not delay the prompt payment for outstanding notes validly tendered to us in the exchange offer subsequent to expiration of the exchange offer other than in anticipation of receiving necessary governmental approval and we will return any outstanding notes that have been tendered for exchange but that are not exchanged for any reason, without cost, promptly after withdrawal, rejection of tender, or termination of the exchange offer.
+Notwithstanding the foregoing, we will not delay payment for outstanding notes validly tendered to us in the exchange offer subsequent to expiration of the exchange offer other than in anticipation of receiving necessary governmental approval.
 In the event that we make a fundamental change to the terms of the exchange offer, we will file a post-effective amendment to the registration statement of which this prospectus is a part.
 We are generally required to extend the offering period for any material change, including the waiver of a material condition, so at least five business days remain in the exchange offer after the material change.